Securing Consensus from Long-Range Attacks through Collaboration: Preliminaries

 \section{Preliminaries}

-We adopt the standard communication and failure model adopted by most blockchain protocols~\cite{pbftj,zyzzyva,sbft}.
-We assume the existence of a blockchain system $\Service$ of the form $\Service = \{\Replicas{}, \Clients{} \}$.
-The set $\Replicas$ consists of $\n{\Replicas{}}$ replicas (or stakeholders in case of \PoS{} protocols) of which at most $\f{\Replicas{}}$ can behave arbitrarily.
-In a typical blockchain system, these replicas store the state and participate in consensus.
-The remaining $\n{\Replicas}-\f{\Replicas}$ are honest: they follow the protocol and remain live.
+We adopt the standard communication and failure model adopted by most consensus protocols~\cite{pbftj,zyzzyva,sbft}.
+We assume the existence of a decentralized system \fulltext{ $\Service$ of the form } $\Service = \{\Replicas{}, \Clients{} \}$.
+The set $\Replicas$ consists of $\n{\Replicas{}}$ replicas (or stakeholders in case of \PoS{} protocols) of which at most $\f{\Replicas{}}$ can behave arbitrarily and $\n{\Replicas{}} \ge 3\f{\Replicas{}} + 1$. \fulltext{ In a typical decentralized system, these replicas store the state and participate in consensus. } The remaining $\n{\Replicas}-\f{\Replicas}$ are honest: they follow the protocol and remain live.
 We also assume the existence of a finite set of clients $\Clients$, of which arbitrarily many can be malicious.

-{\bf Miner Staking.} Unlike \PoW-based systems, we make a similar assumption as common \PoS-based systems: \PoC{} requires the knowledge of total number of miners participating in the mining process.
-Each miner that wishes to participate in \PoC{} mining needs to {\em stake} some of its resources.
-This staking also determines the amount of collaborative work a miner has to perform (more on this in Sections~\ref{ss:collaboration} and~\ref{ss:staking}).

 We denote the set of miners as $\Miners$ and the total number of miners as $\n{\Miners{}}$, of which at most $\f{\Miners{}}$ can act maliciously.
-In Section~\ref{ss:discovery}, we show how miners can leave and join \PoC{} mining.
-The roles of both miners and replicas can be played by the same party, however, for the sake of exposition, we denote miners and replicas separately.
+Following the same setting of Bitcoin~\cite{bitcoin} and Ethereum~\cite{ethereum-stake-withdrawl}, the system can tolerant half of the adversary miners ($\n{\Miners} \ge 2\f{\Miners}+1$).

+{\bf Miner Staking.} \fulltext{ Unlike \PoW-based systems, where any node can start mining without informing everyone about its existence, } We make similar assumptions as most \PoS-based systems~\cite{algorand,cardano}: we require knowledge of the total number of miners participating in the mining process.
+Like all the \PoS{} systems, which require any node wishing to become a stakeholder to {\em stake} some of its resources, we need each miner wishing to participate in the \PoC{} mining to {\em stake} its resources.
+This staking determines how much work a miner must perform (more on this in \S~\ref{ss:collaboration} and~\ref{ss:staking}).